brombaut/Algorithms-And-Stuff/design-patterns/README.md

 * Objects passed in as a parameter to the method
 * Any object the method creates or instantiates
 * Any components of the object

++ ## The Hollywood Principle
+"Don't call us, we'll call you"
+The Hollywood Principle gives us a way to prevent "dependency rot."
+Dependency rot happens when you have high-level components depending on low-level components depending on high-level components depending on side-ways components depending on low-level components, and so on.
+When rot sets in, no one can easily understand the way a system is designed.
+With the Hollywood principle, we allow low-level components to hook themselves into a system, but the high-level components determine when they are needed, and how.
+In other words, the high-level components give the low-level components a "don't call us, we'll call you" treatment.